 Why choose this course

 Air transport is intrinsically linked to global economic prosperity.
-Over four billion people now travel by air annually and air travel continues to grow at over five per cent a year.
-The MSc Air Transport Management course will provide you with the knowledge at the cutting-edge of your discipline; it will equip you with the multiple skills and expertise that are required to succeed in the ever-evolving business of air transport.
+Before the pandemic, more than four billion people travelled by air annually and air travel grew at over five per cent a year.
+Our Air Transport Management MSc will provide you with the knowledge at the cutting-edge of this discipline.
+It will equip you with the multiple skills and expertise that are required to succeed in the ever-evolving business of air transport.